The main indications for a medial approach to the distal humerus are:

-Identify the ulnar nerve proximally between the triceps and the medial intermuscular septum, in the groove posterior to the medial epicondyle and distally between two heads of the flexor carpi ulnaris.
+Identify the ulnar nerve proximally between the triceps muscle and the medial intermuscular septum, in the groove posterior to the medial epicondyle, and distally between two heads of the flexor carpi ulnaris.

 Gently free the ulnar nerve and protect it.
 If anterior transposition of the nerve becomes necessary, take care to preserve the motor branch to the flexor carpi ulnaris.

 The medial epicondyle fracture should now be identified, mobilized, and prepared for fixation.

 If access to the trochlea is required, a split in the flexor/pronator muscle mass anterior to the origin of the medial collateral ligament should be made.

 Proximally elevate the muscles and joint capsule from the medial supracondylar ridge to access the trochlea.

 Distally open the joint capsule and reflected anteriorly to the medial collateral ligament.